splunk/public-o11y-docs/logs/logs.rst

 2. In the left navigation menu, select :menuselection:`Data Management` to display the Integrate Your Data page.

+3. Select :guilabel:`Add Integration.

-3. In the :guilabel:`Cloud Integrations` section, select the the Amazon Web Services tile.
+4. In the :guilabel:`Cloud Integrations` section, select the the Amazon Web Services tile.

-4. Follow the instructions in the guided setup then see :ref:`work-with-data`.
+5. Follow the instructions in the guided setup then see :ref:`work-with-data`.

+For more information about setting up an AWS connection, see :ref:`aws-logs` and :ref:`aws-cloudformation`.

 Google Cloud Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^